alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-decorating-masjid-minaret-with-christian-decoration.md

 lang: en
 locale: en
 note: true
-excerpt: "It is not permissible for Muslims to imitate the disbelievers in their festivals, their places of worship and the like.
+summary: "It is not permissible for Muslims to imitate the disbelievers in their festivals, their places of worship and the like.
 The Prophet said: Anyone who copies a people is one of them."
 muftis:
   chairman:
     - name: Abdul-Aziz Ibn Baz